-U.S. to resume Okinawa Osprey aerial refueling drills possibly next month, Tokyo told | The Japan Times
+U.S. tells Tokyo it may resume Okinawa Osprey aerial refueling drills next month | The Japan Times

 The U.S. forces in Japan have notified the Japanese government of its plan to resume aerial refueling training for U.S. Marine Corps Osprey aircraft possibly early next month, following the ditching of an Osprey off Okinawa earlier this month, a government source said Thursday.

-The Japanese government is in talks with the United States on how to restart the exercise, which is expected to spark anger from local residents due to the ditching during one such drill involving U.S. Marine Corps MV-22 tilt-rotor aircraft on the evening of Dec.
+The government is in talks with the United States on how to restart the exercise, which is expected to spark anger from local residents due to the ditching during one such drill involving U.S. Marine Corps MV-22 tilt-rotor aircraft on the evening of Dec.
 13, the sources said.

-The aircraft broke apart upon impacting the sea and two of the five crew members were injured.
-The U.S. military blamed the accident on an oil duct problem in the middle of refueling in the air.
+The aircraft broke apart upon impact with the sea and two of the five crew members were injured.
+The U.S. military blamed the incident on an oil duct problem during mid-air refueling.

 The U.S. military said it will resume the drills in stages after taking certain steps, such as retraining the pilots and simulating on-ground training, according to the source.